budinero/faguilera/content/post/matlab-tips/index.md

 # Documentation: https://hugoblox.com/docs/managing-content/

 title: "MATLAB Notes"
-subtitle: "Notes on tips and problems resolution."
+subtitle: "Notes on tips and troubleshooting."
-summary: "Notes on tips and problems resolution for MATLAB software"
+summary: "Notes on tips and troubleshooting for MATLAB software on Linux"
 authors:
   - admin
 tags: